Former MP Matt King joins Parliament protest, resigns from National

 King has often spoken out against the vaccine mandate, and National's support of it.

 He told the Herald last week: "For me, mandates are a line in the sand because it's my fundamental right … to choose what goes in my body.
-I don't accept the 'greater good' argument."
+I don't accept the 'greater good' argument.

 "I said to the National Party guys, 'I can't support that.
 This is my position I can't go against'.
 I'm still hoping they will change their tack, regardless of what happens to me.
-(If they don't) they'll be on the wrong side of history."
+[If they don't] they'll be on the wrong side of history."

 King was a one-term MP in Northland, elected in 2017 then losing to Willow-Jean Prime by 163 votes in 2020.